GROwen/docs/discovery-projects.md

 1. Submit 'Review ready' application to RIC

-Submit application to RIC within the RIC internal submission period.
+Submit  application via email  to RIC within the RIC internal submission period.
 Include the following:

 -
-  - ooA hard copy of the complete review ready draft application
+  - ooPDF of the complete review ready draft application
   - ooRIC review coversheet
   - ooIf applicable, the applicant should include an electronic copy of the _Request Not to Assess_ form if they would like to request the exclusion of a potential assessor.

-Email this to [ric-arcdiscovery@unimelb.edu.au](mailto:ric-arcdiscovery@unimelb.edu.au)
+**Using the subject line <DP17 Submission\_DP17 ID number\_Lead CI> Email submission to** [**ric-arcdiscovery@unimelb.edu.au**](mailto:ric-arcdiscovery@unimelb.edu.au)

 - Application review